 Specific treatment for a torn meniscus will be determined by your doctor based on:

-Your overall health and medical history
+- Your age, overall health, and medical history

 - Your tolerance for specific medications, procedures, and therapies

-Your opinion or preference
+- Your opinion or preference

 Treatment may include: